ishaanii-tech/ishaanii-tech/README.md

 ---

-### 🧠 About Me
+### About Me

-- 🎓 B.Tech in Computer Science (AIML Specialization)
+-  B.Tech in Computer Science (AIML Specialization)
-- 🔍 Passionate about Machine Learning & Data Analytics
+-  Passionate about Machine Learning & Data Science
-- 📊 Love exploring real-world applications of AI
+-  Love exploring real-world applications of AI
-- 💡 Always experimenting with new ideas & projects
+-  Always experimenting with new ideas & projects

 ---